v8/v8.dev/src/docs/embed.md

     ./hello_world
     ```

 1. It prints `Hello, World!`.
 Yay!
+   Note: as of November 2024, it might also segfault early during process startup.
+Investigation is pending.
+If you run into this and can figure out what's wrong, please comment on [issue 377222400](https://issues.chromium.org/issues/377222400), or [submit a patch](https://v8.dev/docs/contribute).

 If you are looking for an example which is in sync with the main branch, check out the file [`hello-world.cc`](https://chromium.googlesource.com/v8/v8/+/main/samples/hello-world.cc).
 This is a very simple example and you’ll likely want to do more than just execute scripts as strings.
 [The advanced guide below](#advanced-guide) contains more information for V8 embedders.